TN 24 (11-24)

 2. b.

-• the absence was intended as temporary
+• the absence was intended as temporary.

 • there was intent to continue living together in the same place.
+Intent to resume living together physically at some reasonably definite time in the near future.

 1. Residence in different countries